Yoga and running are great teammates.

 So it’s essential that as well as training you take the time to rest.

-Reclining Spinal Twist is ideal as it has so many restorative benefits.
+Reclining spinal twist is ideal as it has so many restorative benefits.

-Running can create tension in your lower back which can inhibit your performance and cause you pain and discomfort.
+The activity can create tension in your lower back which can inhibit your performance and cause you pain and discomfort.

 See below a step by step guide to mastering the Reclining Spinal Twist:

-10. Legs-Up-The-Wall Pose (Viparita Karani)
+10. Legs-Up-The-Wall (Viparita Karani)